 When it comes to Bank On Yourself, there’s a lot of opinion being dispensed as fact… and I thought I’d help you sift through three common misconceptions about Bank On Yourself in this blog post…

 Myth #1: The commissions paid on Bank On Yourself plans are high

-Often, this accusation is made by advisors who profit from investing your dollars on Wall Street.
+Often, this accusation is made by financial representatives who profit from investing your dollars on Wall Street.
 They even say agents only sell these policies because of the high commissions.

 What they don’t realize is that Bank On Yourself Professionals receive 50-70% less commission than financial representatives who structure policies the traditional way.